apache/incubator-heron/website/content/docs/concepts/streamlet-api.md

 You can apply [reduce](https://docs.oracle.com/javase/tutorial/collections/streams/reduction.html) operations to streamlets by specifying:

 * a key extractor that determines what counts as the key for the streamlet
-* a value extractor that determines which value is chosen for each element of the streamlet
+* a value extractor that determines which final value is chosen for each element of the streamlet
 * a [time window](../topologies#window-operations) across which the operation will take place
 * a reduce function that produces a single value for each key in the streamlet